 Notwithstanding the storied history of jury independence, there is tension in modern case law on the subject.
 Courts have generally held that defendants do not have a right to argue directly for conscientious acquittal, nor to insist that juries be made aware of potential sentences in all cases, yet courts continue to protect the power of juries to acquit "in the teeth of both law and facts."
 Horning v.
 District of Columbia, 254 U.S. 135, 138 (1920).

-Most critically, neither this Court nor the Supreme Court has ever held that it is inherently improper for a judge to permit the introduction of evidence as to the consequences of a conviction or that a judge must prohibit any argument touching on the potential for nullification.
-On the contrary, as this Court indicated in United States v.
-Polouizzi, 564 F.3d 142, 161-63 (2d Cir.
-2009), such matters are within the district court's discretion.
+Most critically, this Court has never held that it is inherently improper for a judge to permit the introduction of evidence as to the consequences of a conviction or that a judge must prohibit any argument touching on the potential for nullification.
+The Second Circuit's decision below is not only inconsistent with its own indication in United States v.
+Polouizzi, 564 F.3d 142,